 Acts 4:19-20

-Whatever we and our children encounter of God, we should be prepared to share with our surrounding regions (service).
-For example, if the Holy Spirit visits a Christian School and imparts a sustained grace for healing ministry over months (or years), the leaders of that school should consider how to create safe ways to invite their surrounding community to experience God’s power to heal.
+What our communities experience of God may provide grace for our regions.
+For example, if the Holy Spirit visits a Christian School and imparts a sustained grace for healing ministry over months (or years), the leaders of that school might consider how to create safe ways to invite their surrounding community to experience God’s power to heal.

 God has not created his church to be aloof and hidden, but actively engaged conversation partners among our societies.